-Starting in BBC Sound Radio in Scotland in 1959, moved into BBC Film Unit at Ealing Studios in 1963 then went to Thames Television Film Department in 1969.
+Starting in BBC Sound Radio in Scotland in 1959, moved into BBC Film Unit at Ealing Studios in 1963 then went to Thames Television Film Department in 1969 on contract.
 Spent nearly 10 years there then went fully freelance in 1979.
 From that time, worked on documentaries, TV Drama and Cinema Productions and anyone else that would pay me until retiring in 2006.
 And I made a living doing it all!

 Made it to retirement - debts paid!